popey/popey.com-blog/content/post/2023/09/retrodeck-is-better-than-emudeck.md

 ## Get RetroDECK

 RetroDECK is available as a flatpak on [flathub](https://flathub.org/apps/net.retrodeck.retrodeck).
 The package has all the emulators, themes and support files required to get started.
-You just need to provide the ROMs to get started.
+You just need to provide the ROMs to get going.

 When you first run RetroDECK, you'll be walked through a few simple dialogs to get up and running.
 Pop-ups like the following will guide you through the initial setup process.